 Closing the Fibroid Information Gap

-Despite all these obvious benefits, many gynecologists aren’t telling women that UFE is an option when it comes to discussing fibroid treatments.
+Despite all the obvious UFE benefits, many gynecologists aren’t telling women that UFE is an option when it comes to discussing fibroid treatments.
 In fact, 77% of women who know about UFE didn’t first learn about it from their gynocologists!